fowlertm/semiTakeHome/README.md

 Running `npm start` prompts Node.js to look in the `package.json` file and do whatever it finds in the `start` field--in this example, that's `"node index.js"` on line 7.
 This translates to 'run `index.js` as a node file', and we've already covered what `index.js` does.

-If all this works and you get back the `The app is running on: http://localhost:3000` message, you can navigate to `http://localhost:3000` and you should see something like this:
+If all this works and you get back the `The app is running on: http://localhost:3000` message, you can navigate to `http://localhost:3000` and you should see something like this default page:

 ![War results](views/default.png)

+As with Google, your search query goes in the box in the middle.

 Here are the results for the string 'war':